>

 Being Infertile in a Fertile Family

-Growing up the thought of never being able to have children never crossed my mind.
+Growing up the thought of never being able to have children or that I would struggle with infertility never crossed my mind.
 Aunt Flo decided to her monthly visits the month before starting eighth grade.
 My cycles were like clockwork and I could have easily marked a calendar.
 The only time there was a missed cycle was during my heavy long distance training my senior year which was not a surprise because of the mileage I was logging.
 So, if you had asked the 17 year old me that I would have issues getting pregnant, I would have laughed.

 You see, I come from a fertile family.
 My cousins seemed to have no problem at all getting pregnant (and continuing to get pregnant multiple times).
 My mom didn’t have any trouble getting pregnant so my genetics were ok, right?
 Even when I was diagnosed with endometriosis, I didn’t want count myself out because 70% of women with endo are able to get pregnant (sometimes with the help of fertility treatments) so my logical self found the statistics to be in our favor.